microsoft/Windows-DevRel/Tutorials/winui-local-ai/7-image-description.md

 The UI should reflect this, where images cannot be uploaded until the models are ready.
 You’ll add an overlay and a Progress Ring that will disappear once the models are ready.

-1. Open `MainPage.xmal` and scroll to the bottom
+1. Open `MainPage.xaml` and scroll to the bottom
 1. Between the last two `</Grid>` elements add:

 ```xml